bitwyre/sdk/cpp/README.md

 conan create . bitwyresdk/1.0.0@ --build=missing
 mkdir build && cd $_ && cmake .. -DUNIT_TESTS=1 -DBUILD_TESTING=1 -DCMAKE_BUILD_TYPE=Debug
 ```

+Note: everytime we run `conan create` we don't need to wait for our changes to be merged in develop branch.
+The `create` command will update our local cache and we can run the examples with the updates.

 In order to build the test suite add `-DBUILD_TESTING` definition.